Superchicken962/dbd-manual-stats_data/README.md

 # dbd-manual-stats_data

-contains files that are requested to from the local website
+This is simply for keeping files that need to be read by the local website.